If Excel detects that your Excel Formula or Function contains an error, it may return an error message (e.g. #VALUE!

 This can be corrected by reviewing your formula, and either changing the variables to ensure you get a valid intersection or using the Excel Iferror function to identify a null range and take alternative action.
 For example:

 #DIV/0! is produced when a formula attempts to divide by zero.
-Clearly, a division by zero produces infinity, which cannot be represented by a spreadsheet value, so Excel returns the
+Clearly, a division by zero is equal to infinity, which cannot be represented by a spreadsheet value, so Excel returns the

 For example, if cell C1 contains the value 0, then the formula:

 will return the

-This problem can be overcome by using the Excel IF function to identify a possible division by 0 and, in this case, produce an alternative result.
+This problem can be overcome by using the Excel IF function to identify a division by 0 and, in this case, produce an alternative result.
 For example:

 #VALUE!
 Excel formula error is generated when one of the variables in a formula is of the wrong type.
 For example, the simple formula

 =B1+C1 relies on cells B1 and C1 containing numeric values.
 Therefore, if either B1 or C1 contains a text value, this results in the

 If an Excel cell shows the